-Dog and Cat Teeth Cleaning in Homewood
+Dog and Cat Teeth Cleaning in Homewood, AL

-The same as having your teeth cleaned is beneficial to your health, your pet benefits from dog and cat teeth cleaning.
-Due to the challenges routine pet dental care can present, many pets experience the onset of gum disease at an early age.
+The same as having your teeth cleaned is beneficial to your health, your pet benefits from dog and cat teeth cleaning in Homewood, AL. Due to the challenges routine pet dental care can present, many pets experience the onset of gum disease at an early age.
 In fact, by three years old, around half of pets have signs of tartar buildup and gum inflammation.
 Fortunately, we're here to guide you on everything you need to know about keeping your pet's teeth clean, from how often they should visit us for a deep down clean to what you can do at home.
 Call us at Nall Daniels to schedule an oral examination today.
 We're conveniently located in Homewood to easily serve Birmingham and all the greater metropolitan areas.

 Be Proactive: Dog and Cat Teeth Cleaning at Home